Real-time analytics on operational data, without ETL

 FAQs

-No. Spice replicates from the native change log, the PostgreSQL WAL, MySQL binlog, or MongoDB oplog, rather than polling with queries.
-In benchmarks the operational database sustained its full transactional workload while Spice served all analytics from the replica, and production never executed a single analytical query.
+Yes.
+Spice replicates from the native change log, the PostgreSQL WAL, MySQL binlog, or MongoDB oplog, into a sandboxed replica, and dashboards query the replica.
+In benchmarks the operational database sustained its full transactional workload while Spice served all analytics, and production never executed a single analytical query.

-End-to-end freshness is single-digit seconds under load, roughly 2.0 seconds for CDC covering inserts, updates, and deletes, measured from source commit to exactly-correct results on the replica.
+Single-digit seconds under load: roughly 2.0 seconds end-to-end for CDC covering inserts, updates, and deletes, measured from source commit to exactly-correct results on the replica.
+Dashboards and agents stay current without scheduled batch loads.

-No. Replication is built into the runtime, so there are no external ETL jobs, no Debezium to operate, and no streaming layer to manage.
-It is incrementally adoptable: start with one table and expand as needed.
+You can retire them for the workloads the replica serves.
+Replication is built into the runtime, so there are no external ETL jobs, no Debezium to operate, and no streaming layer to manage.
+Adoption is incremental: move one table or dashboard at a time while existing pipelines keep running.

-Any tool that speaks Arrow Flight SQL, ODBC, or JDBC.
-That includes Microsoft Power BI through the native Spice connector, along with Tableau, Looker, and Apache Superset.
-In code, use the SpicePy Python library or the Go, Rust, Java, and JavaScript SDKs.
+Any tool that speaks Arrow Flight SQL, ODBC, or JDBC can query the replica.
+Tableau, Looker, and Apache Superset connect through standard drivers, and Microsoft Power BI uses the native Spice connector, a one-time install.
+The queries themselves stay SQL, so dashboard logic carries over unchanged.
+Application code can use the SpicePy Python library or the Go, Rust, Java, and JavaScript SDKs.

 How does analytics scale beyond a single node?